41 Derby Road,

 The Scala Cinema closed in July 1964 with Cliff Richard in "Summer Holiday".
 It then became a bingo club for many years, initially Thurland Bingo Club.
 In 1991 a false ceiling was inserted across the auditorium, closing off the circle level.
 It was last operated by Silverline Bingo in 1993.
 The closed-down building suffered from another fire.

 In 2004, the then empty, almost derelict building was purchased by a new owner who after many delays, set about converting the ground floor of the building into a triple screen cinema.
-A 70 seat screen re-opened as the Galaxy Cinema on 5th January 2007, and the two other screens seating 98 and 77 opened on 2nd March 2007.
+A 70 seat screen re-opened as the Galaxy Cinema on 5th January 2007, and the two other screens seating 98 and 77 opened on 2nd March 2007, but closed around April 2012.
 The upper parts of the building may become either a bingo club, a nightclub or casino

 Just login to your account and subscribe to this theater